-Performance-based Stock Options
+Performance-based Stock Options and RSU Awards

-Our NEOs received performance-based stock options that vest based on achievement of fiscal year 2022 revenue, determined in good faith in accordance with GAAP and excluding the impact of acquisitions.
+Our NEOs received performance-based stock options that vest based on achievement of fiscal year 2022 revenue, determined based on a good faith application of GAAP consistent with past practices and excluding the impact of acquisitions.
 A threshold level of performance must be achieved to vest in the minimum number of shares under the options and the NEO must be employed through the date that the compensation committee certifies the performance results.